ermertP/ermertP/README.md

 - 👋 Hi, I’m @ermertP
 - 👀 I’m interested in software engineering, mountain biking, cooking, video games, and learning new things!
-- 🌱 I’m currently learning Python and discrete mathematics
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any type of project!
 - 📫 Reach me at phoebeermert@gmail.com